 - Baldness, also known as alopecia, is hair loss, or absence of hair.

-- Baldness is usually most noticeable on the scalp, but can occur anywhere on the body where hair grows.
+- Baldness is usually most noticeable on the scalp, but can happen anywhere on the body where hair grows.

 - Treatment for baldness depends on the type of baldness and its underlying cause.